The best places to live in Berlin

 Berlin-Mitte

-Berlin-Mitte is a worldly district; an eclectic mix of cultures and nations intersecting and co-existing.
+Berlin-Mitte is a truly international district, with an eclectic mix of cultures and nations intersecting and co-existing.
 Residents live between world-famous sights, government quarters and cultural temples.
 Nowhere in the capital is reunification more evident than in Mitte.
 Here beats the heart of Berlin, and desired addresses abound, including Friedrich-Wilhelm-Stadt, Spandauer Vorstadt, Rosenthaler Vorstadt and the historic Nikolaiviertel.

-The district also consists of the neighbourhoods of Tiergarten and Wedding, which are, in contrast to the exquisite Mitte, multicultural and perhaps less fashionable.
-Nevertheless, these districts attract plenty of expats.
+The district also consists of the neighbourhoods of Tiergarten and Wedding, which are multicultural and perhaps less fashionable than the exquisite Mitte.
+Nevertheless, these districts attract many expats.
 The Tiergarten in Berlin is what Hyde Park is to London and Central Park is to New York.
 This park, located in the Tiergarten district, is Berlin's largest and most beautiful and lifts the area's image accordingly.
-Even Wedding, despite its low-brow reputation, reveals its handsome side with imposing architectural facades.
+Even the neighbourhood of Wedding, despite its low-brow reputation, reveals its handsome side with imposing architectural facades.

-Expats who choose to live in Mitte will quickly find that parking can be a problem.
+You'll quickly find that parking can be a problem if you choose to live in Mitte.
 Spaces are rare, and the traffic can be nerve-wracking.
-That said, Berlin has an excellent public transport system by which one can reach almost any point in the city.
+That said, Berlin has an excellent public transport system that you can use to reach almost anywhere in the city.

 Friedrichshain